AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-03.md

 In the image above, you can see the action in the Staff User chirp, but not in the Administrator chirp.
 This is because the Staff User is logged in, not the Administrator.

-Clicking onthe word "Action" pops up a menu:
+Clicking on the word "Action" pops up a menu:

 ![](../assets/Pasted%20image%2020250429151936.png)

-But clicking edit gives us a blank screen… :-(
+But clicking edit gives us a blank screen… 😞

 So close…